Patna division: History of administrative districts in Patna Division

-Patna Division was established in 1829, along with Saran Division (comprising the districts of Saran, Champaran, Tirhut, and Shahabad) and Bhagalpur Division (comprising the districts of Monghyr, Bhagalpur, Purnea, and Maldah), as the 11th division of the Bengal Presidency in British India.
-On March 1, 1834, the 10th division (Saran) was abolished and merged into the 11th (Patna) Division.
-After that, Patna Division included the districts of Patna, Gaya, Saran, Champaran, and Shahabad, while the former Tirhut district was abolished and two new districts— Muzaffarpur and Darbhanga were created.
-In 1908, the boundaries of Patna Division were significantly reorganized, and a new Tirhut Division was formed from the northern districts of Saran, Champaran, Muzaffarpur, and Darbhanga, while Patna Division was reconstituted with the districts of Patna, Gaya, and Shahabad.
-After independence, the Bihar government created a separate Magadh Division from the Gaya region of Patna Division.
+Patna Division was established in 1829 as the 11th division of the Bengal Presidency in British India, along with Saran Division and Bhagalpur Division.
+At the time of its formation, Saran Division comprised the districts of Saran, Champaran, Tirhut, and Shahabad, while Bhagalpur Division included Monghyr, Bhagalpur, Purnea, and Maldah districts.
+On 1 March 1834, Saran Division was abolished and merged into Patna Division.
+Following the merger, Patna Division included the districts of Patna, Gaya, Saran, Champaran, and Shahabad.
+Around the same period, the former Tirhut district was abolished and replaced by the newly created districts of Muzaffarpur and Darbhanga.
+In 1908, the administrative boundaries of Patna Division were reorganized.
+A separate Tirhut Division was created from the northern districts of Saran, Champaran, Muzaffarpur, and Darbhanga, while Patna Division was reconstituted with the districts of Patna, Gaya, and Shahabad.
+After Indian independence, the Government of Bihar created the separate Magadh Division from the Gaya region of Patna Division.